MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 ---
 author: Mamaylya
-description: Learn how to add a webstie or Power Apps link to a step in Dynamics 365 Guides to create a seamless workflow for operators ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online
+description: Learn how to add a website or Power Apps link to a step in Dynamics 365 Guides to create a seamless workflow for operators ms.author: mamaylya ms.date: 02/25/2020 ms.service: crm-online